hanglee1205-hub/insight/README.md

-* 4 confirmed to be tracking issue (impression did not send - P0 tracking): [https://jira.shopee.io/projects/SPTSS/queues/issue/SPTSS-603](https://jira.shopee.io/projects/SPTSS/queues/issue/SPTSS-603)
+* 4 confirmed to be tracking issue (impression did not send - P0 tracking): JIRA link
-* 1 abnormal increase for click (FPM is checking): [https://trafficsuite.shopee.io/we/we_monitor/trafficInsight/all/a7e9c5950ad24a739f6eb5d72d5b61f7](https://trafficsuite.shopee.io/tms/tms_monitor/trafficInsight/all/a7e9c5950ad24a739f6eb5d72d5b61f7)
+* 1 abnormal increase for click (FPM is checking): Link
-* 1 abnormal increase for view (FPM is checking): [https://trafficsuite.shopee.io/we/we_monitor/trafficInsight/all/19887eeec8264b74af9f5c58078c4f13](https://trafficsuite.shopee.io/tms/tms_monitor/trafficInsight/all/19887eeec8264b74af9f5c58078c4f13)
+* 1 abnormal increase for view (FPM is checking): Link

 <h2>Reference</h2>